danielbairamian/RL-RL/README.md

 # Installation guide

-## Game Requirement (Rl & RLBot)
+## Game Requirement (RL & RLBot)

 In order to run this project, obviously the first requirement is to own a legitimate copy of the Rocket League

-Installing RLBot is not necessary for this, as I have exposed the library and included in the project.
+Installing RLBot is not necessary for this project, as I have exposed the library and included in the project.
 This had to be done to change the main loop logic to integrate learning.

 ## Python Requirements